-About 48 companies have reincorporated in low-tax countries since 1982, including 17 since 2012.
-Five more plan to do so in the coming year.
+About 51 U.S. companies have reincorporated in low-tax countries since 1982, including 20 since 2012.
 A lot of drug companies are doing it, and low-tax Ireland is a popular corporate home.
 They’re doing it despite a 2004 law that legislators had promised would end the practice, despite rule-tightening by the Obama administration to limit it, and despite two decades of efforts by the Internal Revenue Service to rein it in.
 Nowadays, most companies achieve inversion by acquiring a foreign company at least 25 percent their size.
-That’s how Medtronic, the medical device giant founded in a Minneapolis garage in 1949, turned Irish; how Burger King, the Miami fast-food chain, became Canadian; and how Pfizer proposed to go British, through the takeover it sought of AstraZeneca was eventually rejected.
+That’s how Medtronic, the medical device giant founded in a Minneapolis garage in 1949, turned Irish and how Burger King, the Miami fast-food chain, became Canadian.
+In 2014, Pfizer wanted to go British, though its proposed takeover of AstraZeneca was eventually rejected.
+Now it’s agreed to combine with Allergan, the Ireland-based pharmaceutical company, in a $160 billion deal.
 A change of address doesn’t necessarily mean a real move.
 Companies are free to keep their top executives in the U.S., and most of them do.

-It’s easy to see why multinational companies like to flee the U.S. tax system.
 The U.S. corporate income tax rate, 35 percent, is the highest in the developed world.
-The U.S. is also one of the few countries that makes its companies pay that rate on all the worldwide income it brings home — even if the profit was generated by a subsidiary in a foreign country with low taxes, such as Ireland.
+The U.S. is also one of the few countries that makes its companies pay that rate on all their worldwide income — although they can defer the bill on profits attributed overseas until they bring the money home.
 Many nations, including the U.K. and Canada, tax only domestic profits.
 One perverse result is that an independent U.S. company can end up paying more taxes than an identical U.S. company owned by a foreign parent.
 By creating or buying a foreign parent, a company escapes U.S. tax on worldwide income.
-Drug and technology companies find this particularly enticing because their profits stem from intellectual property such as patents.
-Transfer those patents to a subsidiary in a zero-tax jurisdiction like Bermuda, and voila!
-The bulk of profits, which would otherwise face the 35 percent income tax rate, aren’t taxed anywhere.
+Most importantly, perhaps, companies that invert overseas can take advantage of the generous U.S. system of interest deductions for payments to their own affiliates abroad — benefits that are only available with a foreign parent company.

 The Reference Shelf